Classroom Human Subjects Research

 Human subject means a living individual about whom an investigator (whether professional or student) conducting research obtains (1) Data through intervention or interaction with the individual, or (2) Identifiable private information.

-Intervention includes both physical procedures by which data are gathered (for example, venipuncture) and manipulations of the subject or the subject’s environment that are performed for research purposes.
+Intervention includes both physical procedures by which data are gathered (for example, blood samples) and manipulations of the subject or the subject’s environment that are performed for research purposes.

 Interaction includes communication or interpersonal contact between investigator and subject.
 This includes surveys.